carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 cd /opt/carla/PythonAPI/utils
 ./config.py --map Town01
 ```
-This script has many other different options that, for the sake of simplicity, are left out in this tutorial.
-Here is a brief summary.
+This script can enable different settings.
+Some of them will be mentioned during the tutorial, others will not.
+Hereunder there is a brief summary.

 <details>
 <summary> Optional arguments in <b>config.py</b> </summary>